scala-ide/docs/tutorials/play20scalaide20/index.rst

 Now that the Play application is running, it needs to be configured so it can be imported into Scala IDE.

+Play 2.0-RC1 integrates `eclipsify`_, unfortunally Scala IDE 2.0 doesn't fully support the configuration it generates (see `#1000907`_ for more details).

-The eclipsify support is not yet integrated it Play 2.0, so we are using `sbteclipse`_ to make it an Eclipse project.
+In consequence, we are using `sbteclipse`_ to make an Eclipse project of the sbt project.

 *   First, exit Play using ``ctrl-d``, and then ``exit``.